Ataxia-Telangiectasia – Definition

 • Immunology: Monitoring of immunoglobulin levels according to immunological recommendations

-• Pulmonology: Baseline examination, pulmonological function tests according to clinical need
+• Pulmonology: Baseline examination, pulmonary function tests as clinically indicated

 • Neurology: Supportive medication